 Mrs Johns and Mrs Clarke

-During the Summer term, Owls be learning about a variety of genres of texts, including narratives, non-chronological reports, instructions and poetry.
-Much of the learning will be based on our class reader and will have the theme of our enquiry question for the term.
+During the Summer term, Owls will be learning about a variety of genres of texts, including narratives, non-chronological reports, instructions and poetry.
+All our learning will be linked to our class readers and will share the theme of our enquiry question for the term.

 Our Summer Maths will be a focus on multiplication, division, fractions, statistics and measure.

 Our new topic for the Summer term is ‘Around the world in 80 days’.
 Our enquiry question will be ‘Areall landscapes he same?’
 We will be looking at geographical similarities and differences through the study of human and physical geography of a range of landscapes – mountains, rivers, coasts.
 We will look in particular atan area of India, comparing it to our own locality.
 As the Spring Term in school was shortened and the children have requested it, we will continue to think about the environment and ways in which we can be more ecologically minded.

 In Science, we will look at living things and their habitats, describing how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other.
 We will also look at nutrition, food chains and sources.
 We will learn about plants, observing and describing how seeds and bulbs grow into mature plants and exploring the requirements of plants for life and growth.